-Eligible is a new company powered by Zurich Insurance committed to stop robocalls as an acceptable practice in the auto industry.
+Eligible is a new company insurance-backed by Zurich Insurance committed to stopping robocalls as an acceptable practice in the auto industry.
 If you like this content please share it.
-If you have any questions about how we are saving our new car members time and money with our self liquidating Roadside Assistance + Extended Vehicle Repair Membership just ask us.
-If you would like a private quote, you can get it in seconds on our website. https://stayeligible.com
+If you have any questions about how we are saving our new car owners time and money with our customized vehicle service contracts, just ask us.
+If you would like a more information about us please visit. https://stayeligible.com/why-eligible/

 Consumer Tips to Stop Unwanted Robocalls and Avoid Phone Scams by Extended Warranty Companies and Auto Dealers

 - Don’t answer calls from people you don’t know or are unfamiliar.
 If you answer a call and it is an unsolicited auto warranty call, hang up immediately.